JSJInvestments/instant-api/README.md

 module.exports = router;
 ```

-We might store this file in `/api/routes` or `/api/v1.0/routes`.

 #### Options

-`path`: String location of API routes directory
+`path`: String location of API routes directory, e.g `routes`

-`base`: Strong location of base API directory (only required when utilising versioned routes)
+`base`: String location of base API directory (only required when utilising versioned routes, e.g. `api`). **Note:** you can have multiple version directories, all of which will be searched and routes added.

 Sample usage: